revaturelabs/interviewquestions/Spring.md

 <blockquote>

 In Spring, the term "bean scope" refers to the lifecycle of a bean and indicates how many instances of the bean should be created and managed by the Spring container.

-following are the types of bean scopes in spring:
+There are different types of bean scopes like `Prototype`, `Request`, `Session`, `Global Session`, `Application`, and `WebSocket`.

-- `Prototype`: In this scope, a new instance of the bean is created every time it is requested from the container.

-- `Request`: In this scope, a new instance of the bean is created for each HTTP request.
-This scope is only applicable for web applications.

-- `Session`: In this scope, a new instance of the bean is created for each HTTP session.
-This scope is only applicable for web applications.

-- `Global Session`: This scope is similar to the session scope, but it is used in a portlet context where multiple portlets share the same session.

-- `Application`: In this scope, a single instance of the bean is created for the entire lifecycle of the application.

-- `WebSocket`: In this scope, a new instance of the bean is created for each WebSocket session.
-This scope is only applicable for WebSocket-based applications.

 </blockquote>